Voice AI vs IVR: What's the Difference and Which Do You Need?

 What is IVR and How Does It Work?

-IVR systems route callers through predetermined menu options using keypad inputs or basic speech commands.
+IVR routes callers through predetermined menu options using keypad presses or basic speech commands, following a fixed decision tree rather than understanding what the caller actually wants.

-When you call a business and hear "Press 1 for sales, press 2 for support," that's IVR.
-The system follows a decision tree: each input leads to another menu or connects to a specific destination.
-Modern IVR can recognize simple spoken words like "billing" or "hours," but it cannot understand complex requests or hold a conversation.
+When you call a business and hear "Press 1 for sales, press 2 for support," that is IVR.
+Each input leads to another menu or connects to a destination.
+Modern IVR can recognize a handful of spoken words like "billing" or "hours," but it cannot interpret a full request or carry on a conversation.
+The system only knows the branches it was programmed with, so anything outside that script either loops back or dead-ends.

 What is Voice AI and How is It Different?

-Voice AI understands natural language, responds conversationally, and handles complex requests without menu navigation.
+Voice AI understands natural language, responds conversationally, and handles a request from start to finish without forcing the caller through a menu.

-Voice AI receptionists like Trillet use large language models to process caller requests in real time.
-Instead of "Press 1 for appointments," a caller can simply say "I need to book a furnace inspection for next Tuesday afternoon."
-The AI understands the request, checks calendar availability, and books the appointment, all in a single natural conversation.
+Voice AI receptionists like Trillet use large language models to process what a caller says in real time.
+Instead of "Press 1 for appointments," a caller can say "I need to book a furnace inspection for next Tuesday afternoon," and the AI understands the request, checks calendar availability, and books it inside one natural conversation.
+The caller never learns the menu because there is no menu.

 Key differences from IVR: